Oz Griebel: Civic participation

 the Connecticut Transportation Strategy Board, Junior Achievement of Central Connecticut, the Mark Twain House, Northwest Catholic High School, Riverfront Recapture, the University of Hartford, the Wadsworth Atheneum, the Waterbury Foundation, and Yale-New Haven Hospital.

 Personal life

 Griebel resided in Hartford and had three children.

-On July 21, 2020, Griebel was hit by a car while jogging in Pennsylvania.
+On July 21, 2020, Griebel was hit by a motorist while jogging in Pennsylvania.
 He died from complications of his injuries on July 29.